The Directors present the THIRTY FOURTH ANNUAL REPORT with the audited financialstatements of the Company for the financial year ended March 31 2018.

 Pursuant to the provisions of Section 139 of the Companies Act 2013 and the rulesframed thereunder M/s.
-Deloitte Haskins & Sells LLP (Firm Registration No.117366W/W-100018) were appointed as the Statutory Auditors for a period of 5 years to holdoffice from the conclusion of the AGM of the Company held on July 212015 subject toratification of their appointment at every subsequent AGM.
-A resolution seekingratification of their appointment forms part of the Notice of AGM and the same isrecommended for your consideration and approval.
+Deloitte Haskins & Sells LLP (Firm Registration No.117366W/W-100018) were appointed as the Statutory Auditors for a period of 5 years to holdoffice from the conclusion of the AGM of the Company held on July 21 2015 subject toratification of their appointment at every subsequent AGM.
+A resolution seekingratification of their appointment till 36th AGM forms part of the Notice of AGMand the same is recommended for your consideration and approval.

-The Notes on financial statements referred to in the Auditors' Report areself-explanatory and do not call for any further comments.
+The Notes on financial statements referred to in the Auditors' Report areself-explanatory.
 The Auditors' Report does not contain any qualification reservation oradverse remark.

 The Board has adopted the policies and procedures for ensuring the orderly andefficient conduct of its business including adherence to the Company's policies thesafeguarding of its assets the prevention and detection of frauds and errors theaccuracy and completeness of the accounting records and the timely preparation ofreliable financial information.

-The Company has Internal Complaints Committee (ICC) established in accordance with theaforesaid Act for addressing sexual harassment incidents.
+The Company has Internal Complaints Committees (ICC) established in accordance with theaforesaid Act for addressing sexual harassment incidents.

 The Company has not made any loans guarantees or investments during the year underreview pursuant to the provisions of Section 186 of the Companies Act 2013.

-There are no significant and material orders during the financial year ended March312017 passed by the regulators or courts or tribunals impacting the going concern statusand Company's operations.
+There are no significant and material orders during the financial year ended March 312018 passed by the regulators or courts or tribunals impacting the going concern statusand Company's operations.

 The Company has not accepted any deposits from public and as such no amount on accountof principal or interest on deposits from public was outstanding as on the date of thebalance sheet.

-The Management Discussion and Analysis Report and Corporate Governance Report pursuantto SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 are annexedand form part of the Directors Report.
+The Management Discussion and Analysis Report and Corporate Governance Report pursuantto SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 are annexedand form part of the Board's Report.